Thin, Lacy Milk Crêpes (Bliny)

 Step 5:

-Pancake batter turns out to be quite liquid, which is exactly what it should be for thin pancakes.
-Let it stand for 5 minutes.
-In the test, vinegar reacts with soda - bubbles appear on the surface.
+The batter comes out quite thin, which is exactly what you want for lacy crêpes.
+Let it rest for about 5 minutes — the vinegar reacts with the baking soda and bubbles rise to the surface.

 Step 6: